Sidz204/carnd-term1-project2-traffic_sign_classifier-/writeup_template.md

 #### 2. Include an exploratory visualization of the dataset.

 Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data is disributed across each class before and after augmentation.
+It is a bar chart showing how the data is disributed across each class.

 ![visualization](/visualizations/index1.png)